 As a reminder, Oregon has already disconnected from federal PTE tax policy.
 The Tax Cuts and Jobs Act (TCJA) of 2017 used a tax parity lens to make sure that both C corps and PTEs benefited as equally as possible from the tax cuts.
 C corps saw their corporate income tax rates reduced from 35% to 21% and pass-through businesses were able to apply a new 20% deduction on their qualifying business income (Sec.
 199A) to reduce their federal tax liability.
 During the 2018 regular session, the Legislature passed SB 1528, which required an add-back of that federal deduction as Oregon taxable income primarily because the state already had its own PTE tax policy.
-The Governor then called a special session to pass HB 4301, which expanded Oregon's PTE rates to sole proprietorships (and single-owner LLC's), a group of businesses that were left out of the original legislation.
+The Governor then called a special session to pass HB 4301, which expanded Oregon's PTE rates to sole proprietorships (and single-owner

+LLC's), a group of businesses that were left out of the original legislation.
 The net result was that while Oregon's PTE policy now benefits around 25,000 businesses, hundreds of thousands of businesses missed out on the tax savings they would have received on their Oregon income taxes had the state remained connected to the federal 20% pass-through deduction.

-While the -7's and the -10's broaden the lowest PTE rate (7%) to income up to \$500,000 and provides a slight rate decrease (from 7.6% to 7.5%) for income between \$500,000 and \$1 million, businesses with more than \$5 million in income would be prohibited from opting into the program, retroactively starting January 1, 2021.
-Additionally, a new requirement would be applied to S corps and partnerships (sole proprietorships would be exempt, but we would appreciate clarity on how single-owner LLCs would be treated).
-Businesses subject to this requirement would need to meet or exceed a new "Oregon employee to Oregon owner ratio", adjusted based on income, and/or reinvest at least 75% of business profits back into the business.
+While SB 139 A broadens the lowest PTE rate (7%) to income up to \$500,000 and provides a slight rate decrease (from 7.6% to 7.5%) for income between \$500,000 and \$1 million, Oregon's smallest businesses with less than \$250,000 in ordinary business income will see no benefit from the proposed changes in this policy and businesses with more than \$5 million in income would be prohibited from opting into the program, retroactively starting January 1, 2021.
+Additionally, a new requirement would be applied to S corps and partnerships with ordinary business income exceeding \$250,000.
+Businesses subject to this requirement would need to meet or exceed a new "employee to owner ratio", adjusted based on income, and/or reinvest at least 75% of business profits back into the business, making it harder to qualify for the program.